rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 Secrets are staged for the first deployment
 ```

-With this, the configuration is done and we can deploy the app using `fly deploy`
+With this, the configuration is done and we can deploy the app using `fly deploy`:

 ```bash
 __$ fly deploy